abdul-abdi/karibu/app/interact/INTERACT.md

 ```
 // Example contract address formats - all supported
 0x742f4f7549B39666d7A55b3d5316e7e5dcC86944  // EVM format
-0.0.1234567                                  // Hedera format
+0.0.1234567                                  // Example Contract ID (Hedera)
 1234567                                      // Numeric format
 ```

 - Enter your contract address in the search bar at the top of the Interact page
 - The system automatically validates the address and loads contract data
 - View comprehensive contract details in the header section:
-  - Contract address (in both EVM and Hedera formats)
+  - Contract address (in supported formats like EVM or Hedera ID)
   - Creation date and transaction hash
   - Contract balance
   - Creator address